jasonjurotich/ev3/README.md

 - ssh jason@PUBLICIPGCP (jason should be your user when you enter normally into the GCP, and the ip is the public IP of the vm instance.
 - If that works then log out (type exit) and then put ssh -R 6000:localhost:22 jason@PUBLICIPGCP
 - If that lets you enter, then leave that open (or active in the background) and in the GCP terminal put ssh -p 6000 robot@localhost and you should have access to your ev3 by ssh remotely.
+- BE VERY CAREFULL NOT TO HAVE OTHER PREVIOUS CONFIGURATIONS ON THE EV3 OR GCP OTHERWISE THIS WILL NOT WORK.